sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 **yOverlapThreshold**

-In general, when you set `"yOverlapThreshold"` to 1 or leave its value unspecified, then you set `"adjacentThreshold"` to 0.6 or higher.
+In general, when you set `"yOverlapThreshold":1.0` or leave its value unspecified, then you set `"adjacentThreshold"` to 0.6 or higher.

 In this situation,   `"directlyAdjacentThreshold"` and `"adjacentThreshold"` have no effect if both their values are less than 0.6.
 In other words, the following configuration has **no** effect: